 Challenges and solutions to figuring out how many grams of carbohydrates you are eating:

 A food scale is key when trying to carb count foods that are difficult to measure.
 Think about all of the foods that don't fit perfectly into measuring cups - roasted and baked potatoes, rigatoni and penne pasta, bananas, strawberries, broccoli, bread, tortillas, and so much more.
 My cheat sheet will help you use any food scale to accurately carb count your favorite foods.
 Just weigh your food and enter the grams into my cheat sheet.
 You can use my cheat sheet to add your own foods too.
-Simply look up your favorite food, add it to the cheat sheet, and then drag the lower right corner of the cell in the last two columns to continue the formula in cells that you add to the spreadsheet.
+Simply look up your favorite food in the USDA Food Database, add it to the cheat sheet, and then drag the lower right corner of the cell in the last two columns to continue the formula in cells that you add to the spreadsheet.

 Know how to read a nutrition facts label.
 The key elements here are serving size and total carbohydrates in grams.
 The amount in parenthesis in the label below is the weight of the serving size.
 In this example, one serving is 1/2 cup of the dry, uncooked food, and that should be equal to 40 grams in weight.
 If you were to weigh 40 grams of this food on a food scale or measure 1/2 cup of this food in a measuring cup, it is 27 grams of carbohydrates, according to the label below.
 The problem is that no one cooks just 1 serving of a food.
 For example, most people will cook 1/2 of a box or a whole box of pasta and serve themselves from the larger amount that was cooked.
 This poses a problem for grains and pastas that are listed with dry measurement servings on nutrition facts labels.

 Option 1: Use the USDA food database to look up the carbs in the cooked amount of the food.